Skip to main content

 In this episode - Acres of Diamonds . . .

-It was over 60 years ago when Earl Nightingale wrote and produced what has become known as The Strangest Secret.
+It was over 60 years ago that Earl Nightingale wrote and produced what has become known as "The Strangest Secret."
 An LP record sold over a million copies, making it the first spoken-word recording to achieve Gold Record status.
-The promise of his message was this, "We become what we think about."
+The promise of his message was this: "We become what we think about."

 I must have been about nine when that quote first entered my mind.
-Our family's morning breakfast routine was to listen to "Our Changing World" Earl Nightingale's daily five-minute radio program.
+Our family's morning breakfast routine was to listen to "Our Changing World," Earl Nightingale's daily five-minute radio program.
 It was syndicated on our local radio station: "WBYS - AM, and FM—Canton, Illinois."
 That jingle still echoes in my mind.

 Nightingale's deep, resonant voice captivated my imagination.
 Little did I know that the program would have such a profound impact on my thinking.
 Subsequently, Earl Nightingale shared many insightful quotes that have influenced my life.
-This Podcast captures of few of the best.
+This Podcast captures a few of the best.

 "Your attitudes and expectations are a merciless reflection of you."
 Food for thought, huh?